 Lighting a home gym

-Ambient lighting: Also known as general lighting, this is the type of lighting that provides a good level of visibility without being too bright.
-Overhead pendants, or wall-lights usually offer a good level of ambient lighting.
+Also known as general lighting, this is the type of lighting that provides a good level of visibility without being too bright.
+Overhead pendants or wall-lights usually offer a good level of ambient lighting.
 You might want to use dimmable lights if you plan to use the space for something like yoga or as a relaxation room.

-Accent lighting: Accent lighting does just that — it accents a specific feature in a room such as a piece of art of an architectural element like the treads of a staircase.
-While it does not serve a practical function in your home gym, accent lighting can add a layer of interest or even colour to the space.
+Accent lighting does just that — it accents a specific feature in a room such as a piece of art or an architectural element like the treads of a staircase.
+While it does not serve a practical function in your home gym, accent lighting can add a layer of interest or even color to the space.